Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Discussion

-\begin{itemize} \tightlist \item \textbf{Hidden Hayashida Tutorials}: Building on prior work in both data visualization and game design, the use of visual hierarchy to embed the four step Hayashida sequence into the architecture of a data visualization to construct an ``invisible'' tutorial (Brown, 2015a; Nutt and Hayashida, 2012; Pottinger and Zarpellon, 2023).
-This structural narrative approach promises to orient users while avoiding the ludonarrative dissonance that an explicit guide may generate (Hocking, 2007; JM8, 2023).
-This tool's two tab connected layout attempts to embody this possible instructional pattern. \item \textbf{Connected Zelda Valleys}: Bringing the concept of ``primary'' and ``secondary loop'' gameplay to data visualization, the combination of open world and connected level designs deploys small ``landmark'' visualizations which both attempt to orient the player navigationally and invite deeper exploration of alternative perspectives into data or results (Brown, 2023a, 2023b; Brown, n.d.).
-Building this ``geography'' into visualizations aims for sophisticated tools to tame their complexity by subsetting the actions available to the user at any single moment, hoping to maintain interface simplicity (Portnow, 2022).
-This tool's summary charts surrounding the timeseries display seeks to demonstrate this potential navigational method. \item \textbf{Data Rumors}: Creating small ``side-quests'' within a visualization, the use of subtle hints towards additional optional content seeks to allow users to ``read at multiple levels'' without interrupting the regular interaction flow through the broader tool (Brown, 2017; Takahashi and Nelson, 2018; Victor, 2011).
-This project's tooltips attempt to address this exploration opportunity. \item \textbf{Environmental Explanations}: Mirroring the structure of the model into the structure of the visualization affords model mechanics explanations and tries to enable readers to ``play with the premise and assumptions of various claims'' (Victor, 2011).
-The details tab and, in particular, the assumptions drawers try to embody this context setting approach. \end{itemize}
+The combination of open world and connected level designs deploys small ``landmark'' visualizations which both attempt to orient the player navigationally and invite deeper exploration of alternative perspectives into data or results {[}14, 16, 20{]}.
+Building this ``geography'' into visualizations aims for sophisticated tools to subset the actions available to the user at any single moment, hoping to maintain interface simplicity {[}54{]}.
+This tool's summary charts surrounding the timeseries display seek to demonstrate this potential navigational method.

-Given this vocabulary, this study encourages future researchers to consider these design concepts for further exploration.